youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

  Taken line-by-line, here's what each one means:

  * `baseurl` - This is the URL of the published web site.
-For a Github Pages site it must be of the form `https://<your-github-id-here>.github.io`, e.g., `https://smith.github.io`.
+For a GitHub Pages site it must be of the form `https://<your-github-id-here>.github.io`, e.g., `https://smith.github.io`.
  * `title` - This is the text displayed in the top left, header, area of every page on the site.
 It is a button control that will take you to the home page.
 Typically it's your name.
  * `theme` - The theme used by the site
  * `language` - The [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) specifying the primary language of the website.
 The language code, e.g., `en`, can have a suffix specifying an optional country code or region to subdivide the language into various dialects. `en-us` means United States English. `en-gb` means Great Britian English.